 Why lease when you can buy them?

 It’s obvious; your best bet is to find a solar company that will give you a good price and a good payment plan.
 Put a couple grand down and buy the panels yourself.
 Your monthly payments would still be lower than PG&E’s bill and they would stay the same till the loan is paid off.
 Once you’re done with your payment plan, you OWN that panels.
 When all will be said and done, your total investment will be closer to $17,000.

 And if you’re strapped on cash, can not afford a down payment and that “0% down” sounds so appealing then it may be a good idea to avoid this dismal deal altogether.
 We’ve seen this bank trap before, haven’t we?I’m not against Wallstreet.
 Being a Realtor, it is very clear to me that we need the banks to extend credit to qualified home buyers and keep small businesses going.
 Wallstreet is an intrinsic part of this economy.
 It’s just some of the financing deals that they cook up are so dangerous.
 This whole solar lease hype is starting to smell like another credit bubble that’s going to enrich the banks and eventually blow up on the rest of us anyway.

 I know you want to save the planet.
 Me too.
 But let’s not let the big boys take advantage of our sentiment.

-P.S.
-Folks, this post is obviously a bit dated now, however the comments you have all contributed are invaluable in understanding a full scope of your experiences with the solar lease companies.
-I still have people asking me how to break a solar lease or what company charges what fees but I simply can’t possibly know all of these things.
+UPDATE: Folks, this post is obviously a bit dated now, however the comments you have all contributed are invaluable in understanding a full scope of your experiences with the solar lease companies.
+I still have people asking me how to break the solar lease or what company charges what fees but I simply can’t possibly know all of these things.
 If you have a story to share with us (either cautionary or a positive one) please e-mail me directly through the “contact” section of this blog and I will share it with the community.
 Thank you very much.